pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 - Upgrade the default TiDB version of new [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters from [v7.1.1](https://docs.pingcap.com/tidb/v7.1/release-7.1.1) to [v7.5.0](https://docs.pingcap.com/tidb/stable/release-7.5.0).

-- The feature of [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) dual region backup is now in General Availability (GA).
+- The dual region backup feature for [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) is now in General Availability (GA).

     By using this feature, you can replicate backups across geographic regions within AWS/Google Cloud.
 This feature provides an additional layer of data protection and disaster recovery capabilities.